flythereddflagg/flythereddflagg.github.io/python_book/docs/06-Strings-and-the-Print-Function.md

 ###  The print function

-Lets talk about the print statement or as it is more correctly called, the print function.
+Lets talk about the `print()` statement or, as it is more correctly called, the print function.

 "print" is what is known as a built-in function in Python.
 Let's get some terminology out of the way before moving on: